-- Reassure and support them that there is support available to them, and encourage them to speak with a health professional.
+- Reassure them that there is support available to them, and encourage them to speak with a health professional.
 The thought of doing so might be scary for them, so acknowledge this, offer to go to the appointment with them and let them know you will be there to support them to the best of your abilities.
 If they resist or deny that anything is wrong, make sure that they know that you are there for them and will continue to be there when they are ready to get help

 Look after yourself

 When you are supporting someone who is dealing with a mental health condition, it is important that you look after yourself too.
 We have listed some self-care tips below:

 - Mindfulness – practising mindfulness techniques helps us be in the moment, non-judgementally, and can be used to manage the negative thoughts and feelings you may be dealing with

 - Relaxing and fun activities – taking part in relaxing or fun activities, whether that is yoga, drawing or listening to music, can be a way for you to rest and re-energise

 - Maintaining your physical and mental health - look after the basics – so, make sure that you take the time to eat well, exercise regularly and get enough sleep

 - Spending time with others - try not to isolate yourself as this will only make you feel worse.
 Instead, spend time with people who care for you and who will listen to your worries